Arturo404/project_cannabis/README.md

 # project_cannabis
 Project Nice or spice?
-Cannabis detection by Microscope inspection in GIP Lab Technion
+Cannabis Detection by Microscope Inspection in GIP Lab Technion

 # Using CNN Classifier: